makoto808/waterudrinking-support/README.md

 # waterudrinking-support

-If you're experiencing issues with WaterApp, contact us at:
+If you're experiencing issues with Water U Drinking, contact us at:

 📧 greggabe808@gmail.com